Tonystli18/FAQ_page/README.md

 # About This Project

-This is a demo project that demonstrates how to use Laravel, Vue.js, Tailwind CSS to implement some interesting features in a web application:
+This is a demo project that demonstrates how to use Laravel, Vue.js, Tailwind CSS to implement some typical features in a web application:
 - Mobile-first design(http://localhost/faqPage/public/): an example of Mobile-first design (change browser window size to see the effect)
 - Mobile-first layout(http://localhost/faqPage/public/mf-layout): an example of Mobile-first layout (change browser window size to see the effect)
 - responsive page adjusting font size(http://localhost/faqPage/public/fontsize): an example of responsive page adjusting font size according to browser window's size